 - discussion of alternate routes of hormone administration;

 - expanded discussion of HIV prevention and treatment in transfeminine and transmasculine populations;

 - an updated monitoring schedule with a reduced number of routine bloodwork parameters required;

 - an overview of the role of PCPs in supporting patients with transition-related surgeries; and

 - a review of the updated process for referrals and public funding for transition-related surgeries in Ontario.

-Hard copies of the Guidelines will soon be available to order in the RHO store.
 The Trans Primary Care Guide, the online interactive tool based on the Guidelines, is currently being updated to reflect the most current clinical information consistent with this new 4th edition of the Guidelines.